Hannah Höch: Ethnographic Museum Series (1924–1930)

-Mother (1930) Ethnographic Museum Series (1924–1930)
+Mother (1930) Ethnographic Museum series (1924–1930)

-This piece is a photomontage, part of Höch's Ethnographic Museum Series, that mainly utilizes the photo of a pregnant, working class mother.
+The photomontage Mutter ("Mother"), part of Höch's Ethnographic Museum series, utilizes the photo of a pregnant, working class mother.
 Höch effaces the woman with a mask from the Kwakwakaʼwakw, or the Kwakuti Indian tribe, on the Northwest Coast.
 She pastes a woman's mouth over the bottom of the mask, and a single eye over one of the eye holes.
 The image is part of an ongoing critique by Höch of Paragraph 218, a law outlawing abortion in Germany at the time.

 Death Dance and Time of Suffering Series

-Höch also executed two series around 1943, Death Dance and Time of Suffering.
+Höch also executed two series around 1943, TotenTanz ("Death Dance") and Notzeit ("Time of Suffering").
 Death Dance consists of three works, titled Death Dance I, Death Dance II, and Death Dance III.
 This series is primarily watercolor and pencil.
 The images show individual figures without hair or defining features, in long gray shifts, filing across barren pastel landscapes.
 The Time of Suffering series is black and white but contains similar figures to the Death Dance series.
 The series, comprising two works titled Time of Suffering I and Time of Suffering II, shows the figures walking through a cemetery towards a grim reaper, and a line of people leading up into the sky.

 Strange Beauty II (1966)

 Höch returned to the female figure in the 1960s after a long period where she favored surrealism and abstraction.
-Strange Beauty II is a part of this return, showing a woman surrounded by feathery pink fauna.
+Fremde Schönheit II ("Strange Beauty II") is a part of this return, showing a woman surrounded by feathery pink fauna.
 The woman's face is covered by a Peruvian terracotta trophy head.
 In this piece, Höch effaces the figure of the New Woman and replaces her head with a tribal mask, turning the figure from beautiful to disturbing.

 Exhibitions

 Höch's work has been exhibited internationally in solo and group exhibitions.

 The Whitechapel Gallery in London presented a major exhibition of Höch's work from 15 January to 23 March 2014.
 This exhibition was composed of over one hundred works from international collections that Höch created from the 1910s to 1970s.
 Highlights included Staatshäupter (Heads of State) (1918–20), Hochfinanz (High Finance) (1923), Flucht (Flight) (1931), and many works from the series From an Ethnographic Museum.

+Examples of her work were included in Woven Histories: Textiles and Modern Abstraction.